Chrysler Town and Country Insurance Rates

 Rates are averaged for all Chrysler Town and Country models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Chrysler Town and Country Insurance
+How to Find More Affordable Chrysler Town and Country Insurance

-- Policyholders who may need an increased level of liability coverage will pay an extra $440 annually to raise from 30/60 bodily injury limits to 250/500 limits
+- Policyholders who want higher liability limits will pay around $450 annually to increase from a low limit to 250/500 limits

 Rate Tables and Charts